ON THIS PAGE

 Unfortunately this is far from the case.

-No doubt much of our lackadaisical approach stems from the fact that in the 21st century we are tend to want everything instantly delivered with the least possible effort on our parts - a very dangerous attitude when it comes to our eternal safety.
+No doubt much of our lackadaisical approach stems from the fact that in the 21st century we are tend to want everything instantly delivered with the least possible effort on our parts - not exactly the safest or most prudent attitude when it comes to our eternal safety.

 "For you are a holy people to the Lord your God; the Lord your God has chosen you to be a people for His own possession out of all the peoples who are on the face of the earth.
 (Deuteronomy 7:6 NASB)